Skip to content

 Sales Operations Best Practices in Tech Services

-Striving to provide top line visibility is key in any industry.
-Within tech services, we would argue, it is more relevant given the talent-related nature of services being offered.
+Striving to provide top-line visibility is key in any industry.
+However, we would argue that it is more relevant within tech services, given the talent-related nature of the services offered.
 We can review some easy tactics from revenue teams that enhance business visibility and predictability.

-As services companies strengthen their go-to-market teams (Account Executives, AEs; and Account Managers, AMs), new processes need to be put in place to help the rest of the organization gain business visibility and match customer demand with talent supply.
-Let’s define the top funnel as the sales and account management funnel, and the bottom funnel as the talent acquisition and recruiting funnel.
+As services companies strengthen their go-to-market teams (Account Executives, AEs, Account Managers, AMs), new processes need to be implemented to help the rest of the organization gain business visibility and match customer demand with talent supply.
+Let’s define the top funnel as the sales and account management funnel and the bottom as the talent acquisition and recruiting funnel.

 Top Funnel - CRM

-Logging all opportunities in the CRM tool is important.
-Not only new customer (hunting) deals, but also existing customer opportunities can be there (farming).
-The value of an opportunity can be the TCV (total contract value) when this contract value is known, or it can be a best estimate of the length of the project and revenue that will be generated by the opportunity during that time frame.
-For example, if the services provider knows the deal is a 3-month cloud migration for $200,000, then when the deal is marked closed won, the booking would be logged for $200,000.
-Alternatively, if a similar project would run indefinitely and generate $20,000/month, and the average customer relationship is 18 months for this specific service provider, then the booking generated would be for $360,000.
-Recognized revenue may be different in each of these cases as the first one could have three moments in which an invoice is generated, one as the project is signed, another one potentially half-way through, and a third one at the end of the three months.
-While in the latter example, probably an invoice for $20,000 is sent to the customer on a monthly basis.
+Recognized revenue may differ in each of these cases, as the first one could have three moments in which an invoice is generated: one as the project is signed, another potentially halfway through, and a third one at the end of the three months.
+In the latter example, an invoice for $20,000 is probably sent to the customer monthly.
 We will not discuss here the creation of a bookings or billings accounting entry on the provider’s balance sheet if there is a true contractual obligation.

 Guiding revenue teams to include all deals in the company’s CRM platform provides a strong level of visibility to other areas of the organization, which include finance (for budgeting purposes) or talent acquisition (for hiring reasons).
 Maintaining this data is key so that different parts of the organization can make informed decisions.